Pathway 4: FOR FORMER NEW ZEALAND REGISTERED ARCHITECTS

 All applicants for registration will be able to indicate a preference for their professional conversation to be via Zoom or face to face.
 If face to face these will be held in Auckland, Wellington and Christchurch.
 NZRAB cannot guarantee all applicants will offered their first preference.

 The interview is a meeting between you and an Assessment Panel made up of two Registration Assessors, who will be experienced architects.
-The interview takes approx. two hours.
+The interview takes approximately two hours.

 Recordings of interviews are not permitted however, NZRAB may use the facility in terms of quality assurance and only for review by the Board or Convenors.
 If the assessment is to be recorded, all parties will be advised in advance.